SNU-ARC/any-precision-llm/README.md

 - We have tested the quantization on Llama, OPT and Mistral models.
 Other models can be automatically quantized, but we do not guarantee the correctness of the quantization.
 - You need free space of approximately 2x the fp16 model size in RAM, VRAM, and disk to quantize the model.
 For Llama 2 7B, this is approximately 28 GB.
+If VRAM is an issue, check the `--cpu_only` flag.
 - The quantization process utilizes both CPU and GPU resources.
 As the main quantization process is CPU-bound, use a machine with powerful multicore performance for faster quantization.
 However, our quantization pipeline is highly optimized, and Llama 2 7B can be quantized in under 2 minutes on an i9-13900K machine.